doyoungpark-TI/Tech-mining-with-multi-LLM-Applications-Prompts/README.md

 ```

 ## Usage
 Each .md file contains the full prompt text used for the LLM input.
+Each .py file contains source code used for each task.
 You can copy the content directly to reproduce our experiments.
 Placeholders: If the prompts contain placeholders like {{definition_block}}, please replace them with your actual test data.

 ## License